craigargh/cfg-python/session_4.md

 ----

-On the Keys and Access Tokens tab, click the Generate Access Token button
+After creating the app, on the Keys and Access Tokens tab, click the Generate Access Token button

 ----
 The `tweepy` library is a quick way to use Twitter's API